andrewrk/genesis/README.md

 ## Roadmap

+ 0. poll instead of callback for audio hardware
  0. make toggling playback and seeking the play head work
  0. start playing in the middle of an audio clip segment
  0. make a playback selection